Adaptive Non-Uniform Sampling of Bandlimited Signals via Algorithm-Encoder Co-Design: Adaptive Non-Uniform Sampling Approach

 \subsection{Proposed Adaptive Non-Uniform Sampling}

-The proposed non-uniform sampling approach is built upon the VBT-IF-TEM framework discussed in the previous subsections.
-The output of the TEM consists of the time encodings $\{t_n\}$.
-However, for signal reconstruction using the iterative algorithm, the signal averages $\{y_n\}$ in~\eqref{eq:NewTEM_sigAverage} are also required.
+The proposed adaptive non-uniform sampling approach is built upon the VBT-IF-TEM framework discussed in the previous subsections.
+In its biased form, the TEM produces a sequence of firing times $\{t_n\}$ together with the local signal averages $y_n$ defined in \eqref{eq:NewTEM_sigAverage}.
+These quantities together constitute a discrete representation of $f$.

-In a conventional IF-TEM with constant bias and threshold, the signal averages can be recovered from the time encodings using~\eqref{eq:IF-TEM_eq} as $\Delta - b(t_{n+1}-t_n)$.
-In contrast, when the bias and threshold vary across firing intervals, recovering the averages during reconstruction requires knowledge of the corresponding bias and threshold functions.
-To avoid this additional overhead, we compute and store the signal averages directly during the encoding process as shown in Fig.~\ref{fig:general-TEM}.
-This leads to the following result. \begin{theorem}[Adaptive Non-Uniform Sampling] Let $ f(t) \in \mathcal{B}_{\Omega_0, c}$ be a bandlimited signal, and let $\{t_n\}$ denote the time encodings generated using the VBT-IF-TEM with biased signal as in Theorem~\ref{thm:with_bias}.
-Then the signal can be discretely represented as $\{y_n, t_n\}_{n \in \mathbb{Z}}$, where the signal averages $y_n$ are determined using \eqref{eq:NewTEM_sigAverage}.
-Moreover, the signal can be perfectly reconstructed from these discrete measurements using the standard iterative reconstruction algorithm. \end{theorem}
+In a conventional IF-TEM with constant bias and threshold, the signal averages can be recovered from the time encodings, yielding $\Delta - b(t_{n+1}-t_n)$ from the inter-firing intervals.
+In contrast, when the bias and threshold vary across firing intervals, recovering the averages during reconstruction requires explicit knowledge of the corresponding bias and threshold functions.
+To avoid this additional overhead, the proposed scheme computes and stores the signal averages directly during the encoding process, as illustrated in Fig.~\ref{fig:general-TEM}.
+This leads to the following result.

+\begin{theorem}[Adaptive non-uniform sampling] Let $ f \in PW_{\Omega_0, c}$ and let $\{t_n\}$ denote the firing times generated by the biased VBT-IF-TEM of Theorem~\ref{thm:with_bias}.
+Let